trust us with your pet

 When a pet owner chooses palliative care, they are saying “no thank you” to aggressive options.
 They are choosing comfort care and symptom management.
 These pets are battling terminal disease, aging symptoms, chronic diseases that interfere with a normal day to day function, and pets who are poorly responsive or non-responsive to curative treatments.
 Dr. Dale will help you formulate a plan for symptom control, dietary management of disease, and pain management.

 End of life decisions are the hardest decisions we make as pet owners.
 It is equally one of the kindest gifts we can give to our pets, to end their lives painlessly, while being comforted by those who mean the most.
 Often times what stops pet owners from moving forward with these decisions is the thought of having to remove their pet from a place of comfort to a sterile animal hospital.
-In home euthanasia provides a quiet private way to give your family and pet the time and space to say goodbye with dignity.
+At home euthanasia provides a quiet private way to give your family and pet the time and space to say goodbye with dignity.

-Private Pet Cremation – When you choose private cremation, your treasured pet will be the only pet in the cremation chamber during the cremation process.
+Truly Private Pet Cremation – When you choose private cremation, your treasured pet will be the only pet in the cremation chamber during the cremation process.
 Your pet’s cremated remains will be returned in your selected urn.